pozil/styling-lwc-oss/README.md

 # Sample Repo Demonstrating LWC OSS Styling

-This repo uses [Bulma](https://bulma.io) to demonstrate how to style a LWC OSS app using syntethic Shadow DOM.
+This repo uses [Bulma](https://bulma.io) to demonstrate how to style a Lightning Web Component (LWC) Open Source app using syntethic Shadow DOM.